pluralsight/guides/how-to-create-a-calculator-application-with-ionic-framework-by-using-ionic-creator-for-ui/article.md

 > If you're not using Git (and Github) in your workflow, I highly encourage you to do so, as it will prove really useful in the long run.

 ## <a name="refactoring"></a>Refactoring our application
 As said, we'll be spending most of our development time in the **www** folder and that's why we mentioned it just briefly in the previous section.
-We'll take a full deep dive in it here, by taking the two most imporant files (**index.html** and **app.js**) and explain their contents step by step.
+We'll take a full deep dive in it here, by taking the two most important files (**index.html** and **app.js**) and explain their contents step by step.

 Also, we'll refactor our code into separate files, since Ionic Creator put everything in one.
 Finally, we'll add the calculator logic so that our calculator will work as expected.

 > Generally, putting all the code in one file and mixing logic and presentation (JavaScript and HTML code) is simply a big NO-NO, and often referred to as [spaghetti code](https://en.wikipedia.org/wiki/Spaghetti_code).
 You can learn more about refactoring your code from the cult book [Refactoring: Improving the Design of Existing Code](http://amzn.to/1LWo4Ow) by Martin Fowler, Kent Beck, and others.
-If you're searching for a bit lighter introduction to refactoring and good programing practices in general I can't recomment the classic [Code Complete 2](http://amzn.to/1LWomoq) by Steve McConnell enough.
+If you're searching for a bit lighter introduction to refactoring and good programming practices in general I can't recommend the classic [Code Complete 2](http://amzn.to/1LWomoq) by Steve McConnell enough.

 ### index.html file
 The starting point of our Ionic application is `index.html`, whose contents is as follows: